-Dancers would wander over to the hotel’s restaurant to snack on ham and eggs prior to ending their evening.
-The dancers started to grow tired of the standard dishes, however, and the chef, Fred K Schmidt, created the Hot Brown to satisfy their taste for something new.
+Dancers would wander over to the hotel’s restaurant to dine on ham and eggs prior to ending their evening.
+The dancers started to grow tired of the standard dishes, however, and the chef, Fred K Schmidt, created the Hot Brown to satisfy their hunger for something new.

-The Hot Brown has become a popular dish in Kentucky and can now be found in restaurants across the United States.
+The Hot Brown has become a popular dish outside Kentucky now, and can be found in restaurants across the United States.
 This dish has been seen on a number of cooking shows and there are many variations on the original dish, substituting different cheese, sauces, and meats for the original ingredients.
 There are even vegetarian and vegan variations on the great Hot Brown theme.

 I argue that you cannot truly understand and appreciate variations until you are familiar with the original dish.
 The classic recipe can be found on the Brown Hotel’s site or you can follow me below, as I work my way through the Legendary Hot Brown Recipe.

 Please note: this recipe makes two huge Hot Browns.
 Each Hot Brown should feed two hungry people, or one very hungry person who can eat quite a lot and live to tell the tale!

 You will need two oven-safe individual size baking dishes, such as 6 ounce oval au gratin dishes.

 - 1quart heavy cream